 Michael Hyatt went on to say that a flashy website by itself isn’t a platform.
 The same is true of your Facebook page – it’s only one among thousands.
 Before you set out to generate leads, take the time to research the right platform, as you gradually build yours.

 For example, if you want to get active in LinkedIn groups and drive users to your site, you shouldn’t join just any group.
 You first have to find the right group, find out what they discuss and figure out whether it aligns with your objective.

-So before you join any LinkedIn group, read its profile description and get to know who the managers are.
+So before you join any LinkedIn group to serve in your content marketing strategy, read its profile description and get to know who the managers are.
 Here’s a typical digital marketing LinkedIn group with over 700,000 members.

 This digital marketing group’s focus is too broad.
-It talks about social media marketing, mobile marketing, SEO, online PR, email marketing and every other topic related to digital marketing, including web analytics.
+It talks about social media marketing, mobile marketing, search engine optimization, online PR, email marketing and every other topic related to digital marketing, including web analytics.

 As you can see, this B2B marketing group is a professional group with 59,669 members and it’s focused on a single subject: B2B marketing.

 In short, look for opportunities to get in front of a target audience.
 That’s the best way to hone your expertise and get people to click your helpful links.
 They’ll visit your web page because the users are already primed to seek out your kind of content.

 And, in case you’re wondering, LinkedIn is a great place to start with this strategy.
 In fact, when it comes to using social media to drive leads, HubSpot’s study found that LinkedIn is the most effective.